sreehax/nixos-iso/README.md

 You can either clone this repository and issue `nix build`, or you can run this command from anywhere you have write access: `nix build github:sreehax/nixos-iso`.

 ### Updating
 This repository is locked to a specific revision of nixpkgs, as seen in `flake.lock`.
-If you want to run it with the latest unstable nixpkgs, just issue `nix flake update` in this directory before building or run `nix run --override-input nixpkgs nixpkgs/nixos-unstable` for a one-off solution.
+If you want to build it with the latest unstable nixpkgs, just issue `nix flake update` in this directory before building or run `nix build --override-input nixpkgs nixpkgs/nixos-unstable github:sreehax/nixos-iso` for a one-off solution.